 “I see myself as a heritage keeper, a keeper of dye knowledge handed down, through generations, across countries and cultures, and have been invited to speak at several prestigious international textile festivals ”.

-In collaboration with research scientists from Southern Cross University, I have developed a globally unique plant dye from eucalyptus.
+In collaboration with research scientists from Southern Cross Plant Science Southern Cross University, Lismore Gondwana Colour is a developed a globally unique plant dye from eucalyptus.

-Other artists, globally, use eucalyptus as a dye in various ways, with stunningly beautiful results.
-‘Gondwana Colour’ however, is the only packaged product.
-I blend the leaves to create three main colours – Wollumbin Red, Gooram Brown and Chincogan Gold.
+Other artists, globally, use eucalyptus as a dye in various ways, with stunningly beautiful results, especially in the field of botanical contact printing.
+‘Gondwana Colour’ however, is the only packaged product blending the leaves of various eucalyptus species to create three main colours Wollumbin Red, Gooram Brown and Chincogan Gold.

-With more than 800 distinct species [and almost as many sub species] identification is always challenging and endlessly fascinating.
+With more than 900 distinct species, identification is always challenging and endlessly fascinating.